| LAKE MOOVALYA

 the white line.
 Mr. Churchill stated that some houses are closer

 to the property lines than others because of variances.
+A homeowner stated that he got a parking violation

 notice during the winter season after about two hours of parking